1ssb/camera_intrinsic_utilities/README.md

 # Camera Intrinsics Utilities

-This module provides a `CameraIntrinsics` class to manage and manipulate camera intrinsic parameters for a pinhole camera model.
+This module provides a `CameraIntrinsics` class in the `core.py` script to manage and manipulate camera intrinsic parameters for a pinhole camera model.
 It supports both pixel-based and normalized intrinsics, along with a variety of transformations such as rescaling, padding, undistorting points, and conversion between pixel and normalized coordinates.

 ## Features